 In case you are aware of any other dementia caregiving resources in India, or have updates on the above resources, please leave a comment below, or contact us with the information]

 - Hindi - A full-fledged site with dementia and caregiving information in Hindi is available at Dementia Hindi.
-This site has over 40 detailed pages explaining dementia and how families can handle the caregiving, and the site also includes links to Hindi material available from other websites across the world and to available videos and other resources in Hindi.
-Several videos and downloads are also available.
+This site has over 40 detailed pages explaining dementia and how families can handle the caregiving.
+The site also includes links to Hindi material available from other websites across the world and to available Hindi videos and downloads (e.g.: for our Hindi presentations, videos, and documents, for other Hindi videos, and for various other Hindi resources from across the Internet).
 Queries to this site can be sent in Hindi or English and will be answered in the same language.
-Hindi videos on dementia/ care are available at: Youtube channel of Dementia Care Notes
+Hindi videos on dementia/ care are available at: Youtube channel of Dementia Care Notes.
+There is also a Hindi blog on dementia and caregiving .

-- Malayalam – A dementia caregiver manual in Malayalam, first edition, is available courtesy Dr. Shaji : Click here to download. (caution: this is only a general guideline and does not substitute professional advice which should be obtained from the doctor who examines the patient with dementia)
+- Malayalam - A dementia caregiver manual in Malayalam, first edition, is available courtesy Dr. Shaji : Download the Malayalam manual (PDF file). (caution: this is only a general guideline and does not substitute professional advice which should be obtained from the doctor who examines the patient with dementia)

 - Tamil - An explanation of dementia from Vision Age, Chennai.
-Also available in Tamil: Several booklets on dementia from Alzheimer’s Society (UK) (topics include understanding memory loss, diagnosis and assessment, communicating, dealing with aggressive behaviour, handling legal and financial aspects).
-Some documents on dementia and its assessment and possible activities etc. are available (may need special font installed): from Lanka Alzheimer’s Foundation.
+Also available in Tamil: Booklet on dementia from Alzheimer's Society (UK).
+Several booklets from Alzheimer's Australia in Tamil (topics include what is dementia, diagnosing, early planning, communication, taking a break, changed behaviours).
+Some documents on dementia and its assessment and possible activities etc. are available (may need special font installed): from Lanka Alzheimer's Foundation.
 You can also call/ email Vision Age for availability of printed booklets on dementia/ care in Tamil.
-A book written by DR.V.S.Natarajan (136 pages) is available: contact Dr.V.S.Natarajan, Adiparasakthi Clinic, A book written by DR.V.S.Natarajan (136 pages) is available: contact Dr.V.S.Natarajan, Adiparasakthi Clinic, Chennai, Ph: 044 -26412030, 044 – 26267282, email: firstname.lastname@example.org .
+A book written by DR.V.S.Natarajan (136 pages) is available: contact Dr.V.S.Natarajan, Adiparasakthi Clinic, A book written by DR.V.S.Natarajan (136 pages) is available: contact Dr.V.S.Natarajan, Adiparasakthi Clinic, Chennai, Ph: 044 -26412030, 044 – 26267282, email: email@example.com .
+For resources and information useful to the elderly, Old Age Solutions, a portal from the Govt. of India and AIIMS), has a Tamil version.

-- Telugu - Documents from ARDSI Hyderabad Deccan chapter: Help for caregivers, What is dementia, Information on dementia and dementia events.
+- Telugu - Documents from ARDSI Hyderabad Deccan chapter: Help for caregivers (PDF file), What is dementia (PDF file), Information on dementia and dementia events (PDF file).
 Also, call/ email ARDSI Hyderabad Deccan Chapter for availability of printed booklets on dementia/ care in Telugu.
+Another resource is Old Age Solutions, a portal with information and resources for the elderly (from the Govt. of India and AIIMS), which has a Telugu version ; this includes a webpage on cognitive impairment and dementia.

-- Urdu - “What is dementia” from ARDSI Hyderabad deccan chapter, “Yeh Alzheimer’s Hai Kya” from Alzheimer’s Pakistan, Several booklets on dementia from Alzheimer’s Society (UK) (topics include understanding memory loss, diagnosis and assessment, communicating, dealing with aggressive behaviour, handling legal and financial aspects).
-Urdu information booklet from Scotland: Dementia.
+- Urdu - "What is dementia" (PDF file)(from ARDSI Hyderabad Deccan chapter), Summary page on dementia and downloadable Urdu booklets ("What is Alzheimer's" and "Booklet for caregivers") from Alzheimer's Pakistan, booklet on dementia from Alzheimer's Society (UK).
+Urdu information booklet from Scotland: Urdu document on Dementia from Scotland (PDF file).
 Also, call/ email ARDSI Hyderabad Deccan Chapter for availability of printed booklets on dementia/ care in Urdu.
+Also, a video explaining dementia: Urdu - Introduction to dementia from Atiq Hassan, Dementia Adviser.

 Also see our video resources page for links to videos in Indian languages.